rlee287/py_autoupdate/docs/source/contributing.rst

 Environment Setup
 -----------------

-In addition to the core dependencies in :doc:`quickstart`, development also requires the following packages:
+In addition to the core dependencies listed in :doc:`quickstart`, development also requires the following packages:

 -  ``pytest`` for running the tests
 -  ``coverage.py`` to measure coverage